 Dellinda Henry, MEd, MT-BC, has provided direct and consultative music therapy services to individuals with sensory impairments, reading and language disabilities, or difficult behaviors in their own homes, the public schools, or state agencies since 1982.
 Dellinda specializes in nonverbal communication methods and positive interaction strategies aimed at effective behavior management.
 She has three decades of experience as a music therapist and parent of foster children with moderate to severe challenges.

 Mission of Music Works Publications.
-Our mission is to create up-to-date learning opportunities that raise the bar on the level of practice of professionals in music therapy and related fields.
-We are committed to providing inexpensive, easy to access, interesting, practical self-study e-courses that broaden and extend clinical and professional knowledge, skills and expertise so that music therapists and other professionals will be equipped to maximize the potential and enhance the quality of life of those with whom they work.
+Our mission is to create content-rich, self-study learning opportunities that (1) raise the bar on the level of practice of professionals in music therapy and related fields, and (2) provide the option of earning inexpensive, approved CMTE credits.
+To that end, we provide professional, easy to access e-courses that broaden and extend clinical and professional knowledge, skills and expertise so that the therapists and other professionals will be equipped to maximize the potential and enhance the quality of life of those with whom they work.